spectral-cockpit/specprepper/README.md

 Preprocessing methods in spectroscopy modeling are mostly empirical.

 The goal of {specprepper} is to wrap different signal processing methods.
-It features a recipe-like interface and makes it also possible to chain different methods in sequence.
+It features a recipe-like interface, which also makes it possible to chain different methods in sequence.

 ## Scope of application